ada-ros/tutorial-aeic21/Exercises.md

 comes from the own Gitpod service and is inoffensive.

 The Gitpod session already has ROS2 preinstalled, and the underlying Docker is an Ubuntu 20.04.
-Thus, it is enough to do the following in the VSCode terminal to catch up to the end of the previous section:
+Thus, it is enough to do the following in the VSCode terminal to catch up to the end of the RCLAda setup section:

 1. `source /opt/ros/foxy/setup.bash`
 2. `colcon build`

 ### Alternatives: docker

+NOTE: this approach is only recommended for users already familiar with docker, and that already have docker installed.

-A more powerful alternative is to use a Docker image that already contains the ROS2 environment.
+A slightly more powerful alternative is to use a Docker image that already contains the ROS2 environment.
 This may allow to successfully follow the tutorial in another Linux other than Ubuntu 20.04.
-The image is: <TODO: NAME OF IMAGE>
+The image tag is `mosteo/ada4ros2:foxy`

-This image is configured to connect to the X server of the host machine (so it working with Wayland is unclear).
-You need to additionally connect your source directory so it is accessible within the Docker.
-A script is provided for your convenience that you can inspect for details:

-`dev/docker.sh`
+This image contains some graphical packages (like `turtlesim`) which enable the realization of a few more exercises.
+Still, the exercises involving the full blown simulator cannot be carried out this way.

+To simplify the task of running graphical applications inside a docker, the recommended approach is to use the `rocker` tool.
+This tool is distributed via the same repositories as ROS2.
+Hence, after setting up the ROS2 sources (task `0.1`, step 3), it can be installed by running:

+1. `sudo apt install python3-rocker`

+Afterwards, the recommendation is to launch a terminator window from the docker, and keep this terminal always open:

+1. `rocker --x11 --user --home mosteo/ada4ros2:foxy terminator`
+   * The `--user` option may not work and can be left out if you get an error.
+In that case, the terminal will be open with root as the user, and the first step should be to create a regular user with `adduser <username>`, and then change to it with `su <username>`.
+   * Note that the above command will mount your home directory inside the docker, at `/home/<your user>`.
+Thus, it is dangerous to run commands as root in that environment.

-Running this script will open a terminator terminal from within the docker, with the ROS2 environment already loaded.
+This solution already has the ROS2 environment loaded.
 (No need to source the `/opt/ros/foxy/setup.bash` script.)

+## 1. Ada development environments for ROS2

-## 1. Creating a new ROS2 package for Ada development
+### Creating a new ROS2 package

+### Plain build & edit with colcon

+### Edit with VSCode

+### Edit and compile with GNATstudio (formerly known as GPS)

 ## 2. Blackboard communication (topics/publishers/subscriptions)